Routing

 Route::resource('/test', app\controller\IndexController::class, ['index','create']);

-// Non-defining resource routes
+// Non-defined resource routes

 Route::resource('/test', app\controller\IndexController::class, ['index','create','notify']);